Your baby, your body, your partner and the prenatal visit, plus tips for the 16th week of pregnancy.

 Between the 16th and 18th week, doctors will schedule an amniocentesis if one is necessary.
 Amniocentesis requires drawing a bit of amniotic fluid from the fetal sac to test for chromosome abnormalities.
 In some cases, the testing is voluntary and in others highly suggested by the doctor.

 Your anatomic ultrasound should be scheduled around the 20th week.
 If the doctor is recommending an amniocentesis, discuss the potential risks and benefits associated with the test.
 In order to draw amniotic fluid, a small hole is poked into the amniotic sac.
 Rest assured that the risks from an amniocentesis are very low.

 Women pregnant with multiples will tend to experience swelling earlier than women who are carrying just one baby.
 Waist expansion also occurs far more rapidly.

-Thinking ahead is a great idea at this point.
-Expecting fathers should start thinking about assuring financial safety for the family by acquiring life insurance and having a will drafted.
+As a partner, you can help by beginning to think about assuring financial safety for the family by acquiring life insurance and having a will drafted.
 A major part of the family planning process involves life insurance.
 However, rather than doing so haphazardly, it's better to take a more structured approach.
 Sitting down with an insurance salesperson or a financial advisor can be very helpful.
 He or she will be able to help calculate how much life insurance you will need.

 As your belly grows, you may start to worry about stretch marks For women who started the pregnancy at a normal weight, stretch marks are not a problem that can be solved with a special diet or cream.
 If they still happen, the body was likely genetically predisposed to have stretch marks.
 Being pregnant and overweight increases the chances of having stretch marks during pregnancy and after birth.